Swedish government response to the COVID-19 pandemic: Public opinion

 According to surveys carried out in late March and early April 2020, three out of four Swedes (71–76%) trusted the Public Health Agency, and nearly half of the people surveyed (47%) said they had 'very high trust' in the agency.
 A majority said they trusted the government, and 85% said they trusted the Swedish health-care system.
 A March 2020 survey reported that more than half (53%) of the Swedish population had trust in the state epidemiologist, Anders Tegnell, a higher share than for any of the current leaders of the Swedish political parties.
 The share of respondents who said that they didn't trust Tegnell was 18%.
 In an April survey carried out by DN/Ipsos, the share who said they trusted Tegnell had increased to 69%, while the number who said they didn't trust their state epidemiologist had decreased to 11%.

-In June 2020, the same research institute Novus reported a decrease in trust for the governments response from 63% in April to 45% in June with lower support also for the Public Health Agency to 65%.
+In June 2020, the same research institute Novus reported a decrease in trust for the government's response from 63% in April to 45% in June with lower support also for the Public Health Agency to 65%.